vikingosegundo/vikingosegundo.github.io/_posts/2015-05-30-contract-based-development-in-swift.md

 But we could use it from outside the class:
 We define a property that we write our singleton to.
-This will increase the visability of the dependency immensly.
+This will increase the visibility of the dependency immensely.

 {% highlight objc %}